Skewness-Robust Causal Discovery in Location-Scale Noise Models: Introduction

-By explicitly modeling the skewness, we stay within the identifiable model class of LSNMs, while covering a strictly larger class of noise distributions.
-In particular, our new method, \ourmethod, models the noise distribution as skew-normal, which includes the normal distribution as a special case.
-In the example provided in \cref{fig:forward}, we can see that \ourmethod effectively recovers the independent noise variable, thus inferring the correct causal direction.
-Concretely, our main contributions can be summarized as follows.
-In \Cref{sec:modelling-skewness}, we introduce the skew-normal location-scale noise model and propose a maximum likelihood estimation procedure.
-In \cref{sec:param-estim}, we detail our parameter estimation method, which refines the estimate of an initial heuristic optimization via an expectation conditional maximization algorithm.
-We discuss cause-effect inference in \Cref{sec:inference}, and propose \ourmethod as a practical approach based on residual independence testing or likelihood scoring.
-Further, we empirically compare \ourmethod to state-of-the-art (SOTA) algorithms on established and novel benchmarks with varying skewness levels in \Cref{sec:experiments}.
-We find that \ourmethod stands out as the most reliable approach for LSNMs under high skewness while performing on par with SOTA in other settings.\!\footnote{To ensure reproducibility, the implementation of our method and experimental runs are publicly available under \url{https://github.com/causality-lab/skewd}. }
+As demonstrated in our experiments, this misspecification issue persists when resorting to likelihood-based approaches.
+This observation is in line with prior work that highlighted the pitfalls of Gaussian likelihood scoring in causal discovery for linear ANMs~\cite{reisach:21:beware} and LSNMs~\cite{schultheiss:23:pitfalls}.
+To address this limitation, we propose \ourmethod, a causal discovery approach for LSNMs that models the noise via the skew-normal distribution \cite{Azzalini}, a generalization of the Gaussian.
+In the bivariate example provided in \cref{fig:forward}, we can see that \ourmethod effectively recovers the independent noise variable, thus inferring the correct causal direction.
+Concretely, our main contributions are as follows: \begin{itemize}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt,leftmargin=*] \item We introduce the skew-normal LSNM (\Cref{sec:modelling-skewness}) and derive an estimation procedure based on an expectation conditional maximization algorithm (\Cref{sec:param-estim}). \item We propose \ourmethod as a practical approach to cause-effect inference (bivariate) via residual independence testing or likelihood scoring, and extend the likelihood scoring variant to the multivariate setting (\Cref{sec:inference}). \item We empirically compare \ourmethod to state-of-the-art (SOTA) algorithms on established and novel bivariate benchmarks with varying skewness levels, as the bivariate setting allows for a controlled assessment of skewness effects, and additionally evaluate the multivariate extension. \end{itemize}

+We find that \ourmethod stands out as the most reliable approach for LSNMs under high skewness while performing on par with SOTA in other settings.\!\footnote{To ensure reproducibility, the implementation of our method and experimental runs are publicly available under \url{https://github.com/causality-lab/skewd}.}